-Texting while driving falls under the umbrella category of distracted driving, which is defined by the NHTSA as “any activity that diverts attention from driving, including talking or texting on your phone, eating and drinking, talking to people in your vehicle, fiddling with the stereo, entertainment or navigation system — anything that takes your attention away from the task of safe driving.”
+Texting while driving accidents fall under the umbrella category of distracted driving accidents, which is defined by the NHTSA as “any activity that diverts attention from driving, including talking or texting on your phone, eating and drinking, talking to people in your vehicle, fiddling with the stereo, entertainment or navigation system — anything that takes your attention away from the task of safe driving.”
 In 2019, distracted driving as a whole caused the deaths of more than 3,000 people in the US alone.

 Texting while driving is also unique in that it distracts the driver in multiple ways.
 Not only are the driver’s eyes removed from the road to either read or send a text, but their cognitive ability to drive safely is also impaired.
 Both reading and typing require an element of cognitive processing, and deciding what to type also requires mental decision-making.
 If a driver’s mental focus is diverted towards a text, they are far less capable of making smart driving decisions during that time.
 Finally, texting while driving often also requires manual distraction, as the driver takes their hand off the wheel in order to type a text.

-In Allentown, and the entire state of Pennsylvania, it is illegal to text and drive and doing so comes with a base fine of $50.
+In Allentown, it is illegal to text and drive, and doing so comes with a base fine of $50.
 As of 2016, Pennsylvania’s Daniel’s Law additionally states that if a driver causes a death or serious bodily injury while texting and driving, they are eligible for 5 and 2 years in jail, respectively.

 What to Do After a Texting-While-Driving Accident

 As with all types of car accidents, your primary concern immediately after the collision should be to seek medical care if needed.
 After that, you should call the police.
-In Allentown, and the state of Pennsylvania as a whole, you legally must call the police if anyone involved in the accident is injured or if there has been a death.
+In Allentown, you legally must call the police if anyone involved in the accident is injured or if there has been a death.
 You also must call the police if any vehicle involved is damaged to the extent that it cannot operate.
 While you are not legally required to call the police in an accident without injuries, it’s often still best to do so, particularly if the other party was at fault.
 The police report of what occurred can be useful if you seek compensation down the line.